 The subtypes are just informative and T_EX itself doesn't use them.
-When you run into an line-breakpenalty you need to keep in mind that it's a accumulation of club, widow and other relevant penalties.
+When you run into an linebreakpenalty you need to keep in mind that it's a accumulation of club, widow and other relevant penalties.

-9.2.12 glyph nodes
+10.2.12 glyph nodes

-These are probably the mostly used nodes and although you can push them in the current list with for instance \c range in put to be text.
+These are probably the mostly used nodes and although you can push them in the current list with for instance \char T_EX will normally do it for you when it considers some input to be text.
 Glyph nodes are relatively large and have many fields: attr, char, data, depth, expansion_factor, font, height, hyphenate, language, left, lhmin, options, rhmin, right, script, state, total, uchyph, width, xoffset, xscale, yoffset and yscale.